-While Amazon.com is a fun place to shop – it is also a great place to get blog topic ideas.
+While Amazon is a fun place to shop – it is also a great place to get blog post ideas.

 Search for your niche and write posts for some of the products that pop up.

 It also helps if you are a member of the Amazon Associates affiliate program and the newer Amazon Influencers Program (you can see my Influencer page here.)

 Another ninja tip for you

-On most of Amazon’s product pages, like this one for the Amazon Echo, there is a section for Customer Questions and Answers.
-(See the screenshot below).
+On most of Amazon’s product pages there is a section for Customer Questions and Answers.